-At Arizona State University—conducting works from Praetorius to Poulenc to Chen Yi—he presented combined symphonic and choral forces (350+ singers and instrumentalists) in William Walton’s Belshazzar’s Feast, and Tito’s Say by Arizona composer James DeMars (a premiere that was honored by the Mexican Consulate) at Gammage Auditorium.
+At Arizona State University—conducting works from Praetorius to Poulenc to Chen Yi—Gentry presented combined symphonic and choral forces (350+ singers and instrumentalists) in William Walton’s “Belshazzar’s Feast” and “Tito’s Say” by Arizona composer James DeMars (a premiere that was honored by the Mexican Consulate) at Gammage Auditorium.

-Gregory Gentry made his Phoenix Symphony conducting debut in 2009 to sold-out audiences with Stravinsky’s Symphony of Psalms, while engagements in in New York and Rome have included Mozart’s Coronation Mass, Schubert’s Mass in G, and Schicksaslied by Johannes Brahms.
-As Phoenix Symphony Chorus Master, Dr. Gentry prepared many major choral/orchestral masterworks, including Puccini’s Messa di Gloria (2012), North American premiere of In Principio by Arvo Pärt (2011), On theTransmigration of Souls (2010) and Nixon in China (2009) by John Adams, world premiere of Mark Grey’s Enemy Slayer: A Navajo Oratorio (2008) with an English/Navajo libretto, and Arizona premiere of Golijov’s Ainadamar in collaboration with Dawn Upshaw and Kelley O’Connor (2008).
+Gregory Gentry made his Phoenix Symphony conducting debut in 2009 to sold-out audiences with Stravinsky’s Symphony of Psalms, while engagements in New York and Rome have included Mozart’s Coronation Mass, Schubert’s Mass in G, Brahms’ “Schicksalslied” and the world premiere of “Reflections on a Mexican Garden” by Colorado composer Kevin Padworski.
+As Phoenix Symphony Chorus Master, Gentry prepared many major choral/orchestral masterworks, including Puccini’s “Messa di Gloria” (2012), the North American premiere of “In Principio” by Arvo Pärt (2011), “On the Transmigration of Souls” (2010) and “Nixon in China” (2009) by John Adams, the world premiere of Mark Grey’s “Enemy Slayer: A Navajo Oratorio” (2008) with an English/Navajo libretto, and the Arizona premiere of Osvaldo Golijov’s “Ainadamar” in collaboration with Dawn Upshaw and Kelley O’Connor (2008).
 Richard Nilsen wrote—in The Arizona Republic—that under Gentry’s leadership the Phoenix Symphony Chorus has become one of the gems of Phoenix’s cultural scene.